chrischenyc/fuutr-rider-app-ios/fastlane/README.md

 # Available Actions
 ## iOS
-### ios beta
+### ios staging
 ```
-fastlane ios beta
+fastlane ios staging
 ```
-Push a new beta build to TestFlight
+Push a new staging build to TestFlight

 ----